arthurbdiniz/kubernetes-cloud-setup/Google_Kubernetes_Engine/google_kubernetes_engine.md

 gcloud config set project [PROJECT_ID]
 ```

-Replace [PROJECT_ID]with your project code.
+Replace `[PROJECT_ID]` with your project code.

 ## How to Define a Default Computing Zone
-The computing zone is an approximate regional site that stores the clusters and resources.
-For example, it us-west1-ais a zone in the region us-west.
+The [computing zone](https://cloud.google.com/compute/docs/regions-zones/regions-zones#available) is an approximate regional site that stores the clusters and resources.
+For example, it `us-west1-ais` a zone in the region `us-west`.

 To define a default computing zone, run the following command:
 ```bash
 gcloud config set compute/zone [COMPUTE_ZONE]
 ```
-where [COMPUTE_ZONE] is the desired geographical computing zone, such as us-west1-a.
+where `[COMPUTE_ZONE]` is the desired geographical computing zone, such as `us-west1-a`.

 ## How to Create a Kubernetes Engine Cluster
-A cluster consists of at least one cluster master machine and several worker machines called nodes .
-Nodes are instances of Compute Engine virtual machines (VMs) that execute the Kubernetes processes required to make them part of the cluster.
+A [cluster](https://cloud.google.com/kubernetes-engine/docs/concepts/cluster-architecture) consists of at least one cluster master machine and several worker machines called nodes .
+Nodes are [instances of Compute Engine virtual machines (VMs)](https://cloud.google.com/compute/docs/instances/) that execute the Kubernetes processes required to make them part of the cluster.
 You deploy applications to the clusters, and the applications run on the nodes.

 To create a cluster, run the following command:
 ```bash
 gcloud container clusters create [CLUSTER_NAME]
 ```
-where it [CLUSTER_NAME]is the name that you choose for the cluster.
+where it `[CLUSTER_NAME]` is the name that you choose for the cluster.

 > Note: Creating a cluster can take several minutes.